 2. Manage my expectations.

 Before I had children, I would rarely bother going out for just an hour.
 Maybe midweek I would, but weekends were for long rides.
 I can’t do that anymore.
 But what’s wrong with cycling for just an hour, if that is all you have.
 I would love to do more long rides.
 I would love to do more coffee stop rides.
 But more than I want those things, I just want to ride.
 An hour is all I have and I would rather use it than waste it and moan that I can’t do more.

 I ride for transport and I ride to train.
 My training aims vary.
 At the moment I am gearing myself up for time trialling.
 But essentially the aim is always to ride better, faster, stronger.
 So, if I am riding for training, I always need to be pushing myself.
-Personally, I think an hour pushing myself is greater value than 4 hours cruising along (don’t get me wrong, I love cruising along).
+Personally, I think an hour pushing myself is greater value than 4 hours cruising along (don’t get me wrong, I love cruising along, but time is limited).

 This is part of the reason that I switch to the turbo around this time of year.
 With limited light, low sunshine, icy roads and wet leaves everywhere I find I have to ride quite cautiously on the road which doesn’t really allow me to push myself.
 The turbo gives me a well used hour on the bike.

 I also have to be realistic about what I can expect of myself.
-Life with children is exhausting, regardless of whether you are also juggling a paid job.
-Some days, I am just so exhausted or exasperated that I just cannot bring myself to get off the sofa and I have to accept that this is perfectly acceptable.
+Life with children is exhausting, regardless of whether or not you are also juggling a paid job and other commitments.
+Some days, I am just so exhausted or exasperated that I cannot bring myself to get off the sofa.
+I have had to accept that this is perfectly acceptable.

 Right now, my aim is to do 3 quality sessions a week, plus cycling for transport on the cargo bike.
 If I can manage 4 that’s great but it’s not essential.
 Doing less is ok as long as what I am doing is quality.
 Essentially, the junk miles have had to go.